nicolasvitorino/nicolasvitorino/README.md

 ### Olá, sou o Nicolas Vitorino 👋

-- 🔭 I'm currently working on Najatec, as a developer intern, working with Golang as stack
+- 🔭 I'm currently working on Najatec, as a developer intern, working with Delphi and Golang as stack
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning HTML5.
+CSS3, JavaScript, TypeScript and Angular
-- 👾 I have some projects with Angular and PHP
+- 👾 I have some projects, a landpage in Angular a CRUD in PHP
 - 📫 My LinkedIn: https://www.linkedin.com/in/nicolas-vitorino-873501205/
 - 😄 Pronouns: He/Them
 - ⚡ Fun fact: I'm a doglover 🐶